Update: July 2013. Since I no longer live in the Seattle area I am unable to keep this post up to date.

 Beyond 2016, the Northgate extension will be constructed to continue Link underground beneath the U-District.
 There will be additional stations at Brooklyn and Roosevelt before Link emerges above ground near Northgate Mall.
 Northgate Link is currently slated to open in 2021, with a Lynnwood extension planned to follow in 2023.

 Within the same 2023 timeframe East Link is set to cross Lake Washington to Mercer Island, Bellevue and Overlake (Microsoft).
-This has been the most contentious portion of Link so far: there remain many challenges to its viability, not least of which are unresolved legal issues and untried/unproven technology.
-It remains to be seen if East Link will ever happen.
+This has been the most contentious portion of Link so far: there remain many challenges to its viability, not least of which are unresolved legal and technical issues of running light rail trains across a floating bridge.

 From two Seattle terminals Washington State Ferries carries vehicle and foot passengers across Puget Sound.